Gowtham2005-2005/hate-speech-detection/backend/README.md

 # Hate Speech Detection API

-This is a FastAPI-based hate speech detection service that uses the Facebook RoBERTa model trained on the Dynabench dataset to detect hate speech in text.
+This is a FastAPI-based hate speech detection service that uses the RoBERTa model trained on the Dynabench dataset to detect hate speech in text.

 ## Features